 Bangor Academics elected Fellows of the Learned Society of Wales

 Election to Fellowship is a public recognition of academic excellence, and LSW Fellowship is keenly competed.
-Fellows are elected following a rigorous examination of their achievements in their relevant fields.
+The Society harnesses the expertise of the Fellowship to help promote awareness of how the sciences and the arts, humanities and social sciences can benefit society.
 Fellows assist the Society in its work by serving on its various committees and working groups and by representing us nationally and internationally.

 Sir Emyr Jones Parry, the Society’s President, said: “I am delighted to welcome such a wide range of outstanding individuals to the Fellowship this year.
 Each new Fellow is elected on the distinguished merit of their work.
 These new Fellows will help strengthen our capacity to support excellence across all areas of academic and public life, both in Wales and abroad.

-"It is also encouraging that the proportion of female Fellows elected (26%) represents the Society’s continuing efforts to improve the representation of women amongst the Fellowship.
+"It is also encouraging that the proportion of female Fellows elected (35%) is the highest in the history of the Society.
 More women are reaching the highest levels of their discipline, and this is rightly being reflected in their election to the Fellowship of the Society.”